OZ1729/Notes/Kodekloud/AWS/AWS.md

 - Difference in connecting with Windows, Linux, or Mac.
 - If using Linux or Mac, there are some commands that need to be run in order to connect to the instance.
 It is a 'chmod 400' command for the file containing the key pair info associated with the instance.
+- Can connect through the shell in Linux or Mac.
+Can use AWS console or Putty(or similar) to connect on Windows
 - [The guide for connections](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)

 #### Create a Website Using User Data